gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     * a cookie file (for the "native" protocol authentication)
     * usually, contains configuration files, if the config directory is the same as the home directory
     * usually, contains persistent state, if the state directory is the same as the home directory
-    * usually, contains a symlink to the runtime directory
+    * may contain a symlink to the runtime directory

 * **config directory**